ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **30,000 GOLD PIECES PLUS OPTIONS, AVAILABLE TO ANY TEAM**

 Of all the denizens of the Old World, there are few that can inspire more confidencce in an opposing team than Halflinngs or Goblins.
-These diminutive players lack the height, weight and physical strength of, for example, Humans or 0rcs and, whilst they often display an agility comparable to that of an Elf, they sorely lack the speed and grace required to make the best use of such agility on the Blood Bowl pitch.
+These diminutive players lack the height, weight and physical strength of, for example, Humans or Orcs and, whilst they often display an agility comparable to that of an Elf, they sorely lack the speed and grace required to make the best use of such agility on the Blood Bowl pitch.

 Yet, over the years, there has been no shortage of Goblin and Halflinng Blood Bowl players.
 Members of both races take to Nuffle's sacred gridiron in numbers beyond counting in search of glory and fame, hoping to make it as big-time stars and, in so doing, break free of the prejudice that all too often accompanies their small stature.
 Sadly, for most of these eager young players, their sporting adventure is (appropriately enough) really rather short, usually ending in a premature death!